 - Formatting – Unless you are applying for a position as a designer or an artist, Bock says, substance definitely matters over style.
 The focus should be on making the resume clean and legible so that it can be easily understood by the employer.

-These mistakes appear quite basic, but if you avoid them, it will surely reduce the chances of your resume getting tossed in the trash.
+These five mistakes in your CV appear quite basic, but if you avoid them, it will surely reduce the chances of your resume getting tossed in the trash.

 - Leadership: Emergent leadership rather than traditional